THINK BRICK AWARDS 2018

 Acme Single Camber Clay Plain Tile

 The Camino House is located in Mt Lawley, north of Perth.
-The suburbs vernacular is typified by eclectic mix of federation houses with some remodelled in the European style, the result of a largely Italian migrant population.
+The suburbs vernacular is typified by an eclectic mix of federation houses with some remodelled in the European style, the result of a large Italian migrant population.
 This also brought a form of suburban agriculture to Mt Lawley: vegetable gardens, lean-to’s, drying sheds, incinerators, pizza ovens etc. creating another world of industry and infrastructure to the rear of these blocks.